IMLS Archival Fellow: Brenda Tindal

 Brenda Tindal is a Ph.D. candidate in the Graduate Institute of the Liberal Arts (American Studies) at Emory University, where she is completing a dissertation entitled “’What Our Common Past Had Done to Us’: Landscapes of Memory, Representation, and Enactments of Movement Widowhood, 1963–2006.”
 Tindal has worked on numerous archival projects, including the Alice Walker Papers and the organizational records of the Southern Christian Leadership Conference at the Manuscript, Archives, and Rare Book Library at Emory University and the Andrew J. Young Papers at the Auburn Avenue Research Library on African American Culture and History.

-One thought on “IMLS Archival Fellow: Brenda Tindal
+One response to “IMLS Archival Fellow: Brenda Tindal”

 1. UPDATE: Brenda left Mudd’s employment at the end of August 2012 and now teaches in the history department at UNC-Charlotte.